ssanchezor/GNN-RS/README.md

 - #### NOVELTY

 To evaluate the novelty we use the mean self-information (MSI) also call Surprise.
 The intuition behind quantifying information is the idea of measuring how much surprise there is in an event.
 Those events that are rare (low probability) are more surprising and therefore have more information than those events that are common (high probability).
-[Source](https://machinelearningmastery.com/what-is-information-entropy/)
+[Source: A Gentle Introduction to Information Entropy](https://machinelearningmastery.com/what-is-information-entropy/)

 Low Probability Event: High Information (surprising).
 High Probability Event: Low Information (unsurprising).

 Information will be zero when the probability of an event is 1.0 or a certainty there is no surprise.
 We calculate it as `-log(p(i))` where p(i) is popularity of the item.
-[Source](https://digibuo.uniovi.es/dspace/bitstream/handle/10651/50960/diez2018.pdf?sequence=1)
+[Paper: Optimizing Novelty and Diversity in Recommendations](https://digibuo.uniovi.es/dspace/bitstream/handle/10651/50960/diez2018.pdf?sequence=1)

 - #### Measure Assessment